openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## RP Metadata

+This specification defines new client metadata parameters according to [@!OpenID.Registration].

-RPs indicate the suported formats using the follwoing element.
+RPs indicate the suported formats using the new parameter `vp_formats`.

 * `vp_formats`: an object defining the formats, proof types and algorithms a RP supports.
 The is based on the definition of the `format` elememt in a `presentation_definition` as defined in [@!DIF.PresentationExchange] with the supported formats `jwt_vp` and `ldp_vp`.